 Orders for units received by the Company, the depositary, the Luxembourg branch of State Street Bank International GmbH, or Fondsdepot Bank GmbH by 7:00 a.m.
 Central European Time ("CET") or Central European Summer Time ("CEST") on a valuation day shall be priced at the subscription price that is fixed on the same valuation day, even though that price is not yet known at the time the unit order is received.
-Any unit orders that are received after this time shall be priced at the subscription price fixed on the following valuation day, even though that price is not yet known at the time when the unit order is received.
+Any unit orders that are received after this time shall be priced at the subscription day, even though that price is not yet known at the following valuation day, even though that price is not yet known at the time when the unit order is received.